yuertongle/Findex-iframe-integration/README.md

-## Test if findex is suitable for your project:
+## Test whether findex is suitable for your project or not:

 1. Create an iframe DOM in your local project, put the src='https://iframe.findex.pro'.
 2. Add the code below in your project, replace 'example11111' with your eosAccount. please ensure it is executed after the iframe has loaded.